wesaraw/grocery-app-and-list/README.md

 </meals>
 ```

+`recipeBook` is optional and stores the cookbook or other source for the meal.
 `users` is a series of 1s and 0s matching the user order on the **Users** page.
 Each `<meal>` element is imported one at a time.
 Every ingredient is added to
 the inventory with default values (zero stock and the category `mass import`).